Summer fun at Cotehele

 Nice things to eat

-Stay fuelled up with a picnic lunch box from the Barn Restaurant at the house or the Edgcumbe tea-room on Cotehele Quay.
-Plus, don’t hesitate to scream for ice cream -- the shop, Piggery and kiosk have you covered.
+Stay fuelled up with a picnic lunch box from the Edgcumbe tea-room on Cotehele Quay.
+Plus, don’t hesitate to scream for ice cream -- the Piggery by the house and kiosk on the quay have you covered.
 We’ve got dairy-free options too.